-Group decries huge salary arrears owed media practitioners - The Eagle Online — Nigeria Today
+Show us 'payment plan' before we call off strike - NAGRAT - GhanaWeb — Nigeria Today

 |

+The National Association of Graduate Teachers (NAGRAT) has indicated it will not call off the strike if government does not commit to a payment plan for all its members whose allowances are in arrears.
+According to NAGRAT, the 2566 members whose …

-Group decries huge salary arrears owed media practitioners
+CSO decries salary arrears owed media practitioners

 Can't pay your mortgage?
 Here's what to do and how to get help if you enter arrears